EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 - **ERZ12345_contigs_taxonomy.tsv.gz**: This `tsv` file contains the output from `CAT_pack` that describes taxonomy assignments to contigs in the assembly.
 - **ERZ12345.krona.txt**: This `txt` file contains the Krona text input that is used to generate the Krona HTML file.
 It contains the distribution of the different taxonomic assignments from the `CAT_pack` output.
 - **ERZ12345.html**: This `html` file contains the Krona HTML file that interactively displays the distribution of the different taxonomic assignments from `CAT_pack`.
-- **ERZ12345_SSU.fasta.gz**: This `fasta` file contains all sequences from the assembly's contigs that matched the `SSU` (Small Subunit) rRNA marker gene, as identified by running `cmsearch`.
+- **ERZ12345_SSU.fasta.gz**: This `FASTA` file contains all sequences from the assembly's contigs that matched the `SSU` (Small Subunit) rRNA marker gene, as identified by running `cmsearch`.
 These sequences represent regions of the contigs that align to the `SSU` model used in the search.
 This file may be absent if no marker genes of this type were detected in the assembly.
-- **ERZ12345_LSU.fasta.gz**: This `fasta` file contains sequences matching the `LSU` (Large Subunit) rRNA marker gene, identified in the same way via `cmsearch`.
+- **ERZ12345_LSU.fasta.gz**: This `FASTA` file contains sequences matching the `LSU` (Large Subunit) rRNA marker gene, identified in the same way via `cmsearch`.
 This file may be absent if no marker genes of this type were detected in the assembly.

 ### functional-annotation